Telescope imaging beyond the Rayleigh limit in extremely low SNR: Experimental Results

-Figure 3a illustrates the centroid estimation performance at different aperture sizes using our SSRI method, CLEAN, and Richardson-Lucy algorithms.
-The image comprises three equidistant point sources arranged in a triangular array, with a distance of 80 um between them.
+The diffraction limit in space imaging is a significant constraint on angular spatial resolution, marking a key hurdle for scientists.
+Nevertheless, our approach has surpassed this standard resolution, achieving an angular resolution of more than twice that of traditional telescopes.
+To test SSRI's performance for sub-diffraction limit separations, we varied the aperture size to change the ratio of the target separation and the diffraction-limited resolution as dictated by the Rayleigh limit.
+Figure \ref{fig3}(a) illustrates the centroid estimation performance at different aperture sizes using our SSRI method, CLEAN, and Richardson-Lucy algorithms along with the Jaccard index and efficiency presented in table \ref{tab2}.
+The image comprises three equidistant point sources arranged in a triangular array, with a distance of 80 $\mathrm{\mu m}$ between them.
 The relative brightness ratio of the point sources is adjusted as [1, 2, 3] counterclockwise from the bottom left.

 Throughout the aperture size range, CLEAN fails to estimate the correct number of point sources by neglecting the weakest point source.
 It estimates 2-point sources in the range of 0.74-1.23R, while below 0.74R, it identifies only one source.
-On the other hand, the Richardson-Lucy algorithm successfully estimates 3-point sources when the aperture size is large enough, corresponding to separation from 0.86-1.23R.
-However, as the aperture size becomes smaller and the separation reaches 0.74R, it tends to inaccurately estimate the number of point sources and their locations as well.
+In addition, CLEAN tends to yield more position estimation error, which results in a drop in the Jaccard efficiency.
+On the other hand, the Richardson-Lucy algorithm successfully estimates 3-point sources when the aperture size is large enough, corresponding to separations from 0.86-1.23R.
+However, as the aperture size becomes smaller and the separation reaches 0.74R, it tends to inaccurately estimate the number of point sources and their locations yielding false positive (FP) detection, which results in a decrease in the Jaccard index and efficiency.
 In contrast, our SSRI method consistently provides correct estimates for the number of point sources across all aperture ranges, with relatively small centroid estimation errors below 2 pixels.

-By incorporating SSRI into an imaging setup featuring a telescope with an aperture size of 4 m and a wavelength of 500 nm, we can accurately identify and distinguish distances as small as 0.08 m between objects in a plane at a distance of 1000 km.
-In comparison, under similar conditions, conventional imaging can only resolve objects with a minimum interval of approximately 0.15 meters.
+Overall, SSRI shows more than 90\% efficiency whereas CLEAN and RL show below 70\% efficiency, especially in a sub-Rayleigh region (below 0.74R).